JanssenProject/jans/docs/admin/developer/scripts/person-authentication.md

 #### Default ACR

-`default_acr`: This is the default authentication mechanism exposed to all applications that send users to the Janssen Server for sign-in.
+This is the default authentication mechanism exposed to all applications that send users to the Janssen Server for sign-in.
 Unless an app specifically requests, or falls back on a different form of authentication, users will receive the form of authentication specified in this field.
 Using Janssen Text base UI (TUI) configuration tool, this value can be configured by navigating to `Auth Server`->`Defaults` as show below:

 ![](../../../../docs/assets/jans-tui-auth-server-default.png)

-- default should be `simple_password_auth`, is internal value which represents no script actually.
-- by default `useHighestLevelScriptIfAcrScriptNotFound` should be false.
-Effective only when no specific value for `acr_values` is provided in request, or no default acr is mentioned at the jans level, or not ACR values are provided in client configuration.
-Confirm this with Yuriyz.
-- mention in AS admin guide on how to use `useHighestLevelScriptIfAcrScriptNotFound`
--

 #### Internal ACR

 If a default ACR is not specified, Janssen will determine it based on enabled scripts and the internal user/password ACR.
 This internal ACR, `simple_password_auth`, is set to level -1.
 This means that it has lower priority than any scripts, so Janssen server will use it only if no other authentication method is set.

-Use the jans-cli to [update / look-up the default authentication method](https://github.com/JanssenProject/jans-cli/edit/main/docs/cli/cli-default-authentication-method.md).

-#### Authentication method for a client (RP):
+#### Authentication method for a client (RP)

 A client may also specify `default_acr_values` during registration (and omit the parameter `acr_values` while making an authentication request).

 #### Multiple Authentication Mechanisms

 The Jans Server can concurrently support multiple authentication mechanisms, enabling Web and mobile apps (clients) to request a specific type of authentication using the standard OpenID Connect request parameter: `acr_values`.
 Learn more about acr_values in the [OpenID Connect core spec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics).

 #### Enabling an authentication mechanism

 An Authentication method is offered by the AS if its ACR value i.e. its corresponding custom script is `enabled`.

 By default, users will get the default authentication mechanism as specified above.
 However, **using the OpenID Connect acr_values parameter, web and mobile clients can request any enabled authentication mechanism**.

 1. Obtain the json contents of a custom script by using a jans-cli command like `get-config-scripts-by-type`, `get-config-scripts-by-inum` etc.
 	Example :